 Now you’re ready for the magic!

-To configure your EdgeRouter using my Google Fiber + ERL config.boot file, you’ll need to copy the file onto the EdgeRouter.
-There are a number of ways to do this, such as using scp to copy it from another local Linux system, but the easiest is probably to use vi to create a new file and paste the contents of the new config.boot.
+Now we need to copy the config.boot file onto the EdgeRouter.
+There are a number of ways to do this, including using scp to copy it directly from another local Linux system.
+But the easiest is to use vi to create a new file and paste the contents of your new config.boot.

-First, copy the contents of my config.boot file above, then create a blank config.boot file in /home/ubnt with:
+First, copy the raw contents of my config.boot file into your local clipboard.
+Now create a blank config.boot file in /home/ubnt with:

 # vi /home/ubnt/config.boot

-Now copy that new file over the EdgeRouter’s default config.boot file with:
+Now you’re ready to copy your new config.boot file over the EdgeRouter’s default config.boot file with:

 # cp /home/ubnt/config.boot /config/config.boot